telerik/fiddler-jam-docs/fj-extension/predefined-link.md

 # Using Predefined Link

-This tutorial describes how to use Fiddler Jam predefined link.
+This three-step tutorial describes how to use a Fiddler Jam predefined link to record a captured traffic session:

 - First, you will install the lightweight Fiddler Jam Extension.